 Specific types of experiential opportunities have been identified as priority for growth to ensure that our EL activities reflect the unique disciplinary offer of the University and align with our institutional priorities.
 These are:

-Where students have the opportunity to conduct original research within a credit course.
+Where students have the opportunity to conduct authentic research within a credit course.

 Where the learning takes place outside of the classroom or laboratory and is an opportunity to apply and develop practical skill or conduct discipline related research.